Fluttershy: My Little Pony: Pony Life

 Fluttershy is a main character in the spin-off reboot series My Little Pony: Pony Life.
 She is portrayed as having the ability to change in size from a giant and back depending on her mood.

 Equestria Girls alternate version

+Fluttershy's human counterpart in My Little Pony: Equestria Girls.

-Fluttershy's human counterpart is a main character in the Equestria Girls spin-off franchise.
+Fluttershy's human counterpart is one of main character in the Equestria Girls spin-off franchise.
 She is a shy student of Canterlot High School and an animal shelter volunteer.
 Beginning with the second film, she is the tambourinist of her friends' rock band, the Rainbooms, and gains the ability to talk to animals as her geode power in the fourth film.

 Development

+Faust's sketch of Fluttershy for the FiM pitch bible in 2008, where she was originally depicted as an earth pony named Posey.

 Andrea Libman provided the voice of Fluttershy.

 Fluttershy was inspired by Generation 1 pony Posey, as can be seen through both her colour scheme and her caring, nature-loving personality.
 Fluttershy's name was taken from a Generation 3 pony first introduced in 2003.

 Faust enjoyed writing for Fluttershy the most out of the show's characters due to her "relatable" struggles with fear, which Faust says brings potential "not just for great storytelling but [also for] great filmmaking".